skobba/skobba.github.io_bak/docs/Kubernetes/README.md

 # Kubernetes
 *Created by Google*

-**There is not such thing as a statefull architetchture, just someone elses problem.**
+**There is not such thing as a stateless architetchture, just someone elses problem.**

 Building blocks: